OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

-# Composable Functional Side Effects With Zero Boilerplate
+# Composable Side Effects With Zero Boilerplate

 Side effects and state management are central concepts in frontend development, shaping how modern applications interact with the outside world and manage internal data flow.
 Effective management of these is crucial because they enable the application to perform meaningful work—side effects allow an application to "do" things, while state ensures that these actions are consistently reflected across the user interface.
 Over the years, the strategies for managing both state and side effects have evolved alongside the increasing complexity of modern web applications.